-VINCI Airports' management committee is composed of 10 members who bring their vision to the day-to-day development of a powerful Group.
+VINCI Airports' management committee is composed of 10 members who bring their vision to the day-to-day development of an international Group.

 CEO of VINCI Concessions & President of VINCI Airports